VectolGuy-Yann/django-papaye/README.md

 configure
 ```

-6) Add a "load static" statement at top of base.html, then add a "script" calling your code transpiled from Python to Javascript just before the end of body tag
+6) Add a "load static" statement at top of base.html, then add a "script" calling your code transpiled from Python to Javascript just before the end of body tag:
 ```html
 {% load static %}